MFA, Yale School of Drama;

 Awards and Honors:

-.
-The piece also performed at libraries and schools in NYC and New England in 2010-12.
+The piece premièred at the Morgan Library in New York and performed at libraries and schools in NYC and New England in 2010-12.

 MobilityShifts: International Future of Learning Summit, October 2011.
 Directed Project Shift